TristanDesjardins/tron-AI-deep-Q-learning/README.md

-# Tron AI - Deep reinforcement learning
+# Tron game AI - Deep reinforcement learning
 Tron AI using deep reinforcement learning (deep Q learning) with pytorch and pygame.
 Project done in my free time as a challenge. <br/>
 Probably the hardest one of all the AI projects I've done so far.
 Defining a relevant game state even for such an easy game is pretty hard. <br/>